Concealed carry in the United States

 Concealed carry, or carrying a concealed weapon (CCW), is the practice of carrying a weapon (such as a handgun) in public in a concealed manner, either on one's person or in close proximity.
 CCW is often practiced as a means of self-defense.
-Every state in the United States allows for concealed carry of a handgun either permitless or with a permit, although the difficulty in obtaining a permit varies per jurisdiction.
+Following the Supreme Court's NYSRPA v.
+Bruen (2022) decision, all states in the United States were required to allow for concealed carry of a handgun either permitlessly or with a permit, although the difficulty in obtaining a permit varies per jurisdiction.

 There is conflicting evidence regarding the effect that concealed carry has on crime rates.
-A 2023 review by the RAND Corporation concluded there is supportive evidence that shall-issue concealed carry laws are associated with increased firearm homicides and total homicides.
+A 2020 review by the RAND Corporation concluded there is supportive evidence that shall-issue concealed carry laws, which require states to issue permits to applicants once certain requirements are met, are associated with increased firearm homicides and total homicides.
 Earlier studies by RAND found that shall-issue concealed carry laws may increase violent crime overall, while there was inconclusive evidence for the effect of shall-issue laws on all individual types of violent crime.
 A 2004 literature review by the National Academy of Sciences concluded that there is no link between the existence of laws that allow concealed carry and crime rates.

 History

 The Second Amendment to the United States Constitution guarantees the right to "keep and bear arms".
 Concealed weapons bans were passed in Kentucky and Louisiana in 1813.
 (In those days open carry of weapons for self-defense was considered acceptable; concealed carry was denounced as the practice of criminals.)
 By 1859, Indiana, Tennessee, Virginia, Alabama, and Ohio had followed suit.
 By the end of the nineteenth century, similar laws were passed in places such as Texas, Florida, and Oklahoma, which protected some gun rights in their state constitutions.
 Before the mid-1900s, most U.S. states had passed concealed carry laws rather than banning weapons completely.
 Until the late 1990s, many Southern states were either "No-Issue" or "Restrictive May-Issue".
-Since then, these states have largely enacted "Shall-Issue" licensing laws, with numerous states legalizing "Unrestricted concealed carry" and the remaining "May-issue" licensing laws being abolished in 2022 by the U.S. Supreme Court.
+Since then, these states have largely enacted "Shall-Issue" licensing laws, with more than half of the states legalizing "constitutional carry" (unrestricted concealed carry) and the remaining "May-issue" licensing laws being abolished in 2022 by the U.S. Supreme Court.